 If you pay for Premium, you can search the full text of your articles for keywords, or even limit your searches to specific tags.
 Include a tag like #productivity in your search terms, and only articles with that tag will be included.
 This is especially helpful if you use the service as a research tool, saving many articles on a certain topic at once.

 Instapaper has even more strict restrictions on search.
 On most apps, if you try to search at all, you'll be prompted to pay for Premium.
-On the iPad version, we were able to search article headlines within a single folder, but trying to search all articles resulted in the same popup asking for a premium subscription.
+On the iPad version, I was able to search article headlines within a single folder, but trying to search all articles resulted in the same popup asking for a premium subscription.

 If you pay for Instapaper Premium, in addition to being able to search at all in most apps, you'll get advanced search tools.
 You'll be able to filter results by certain sites, find exact matches, and sort by date or relevance.